-Twenty (20) - meter Stockpiles on the side of the crosscut is excavated for re-muck bays.
-Similarly, ventilation raise access is excavated from the cross-cut where a 3 x 3.5 m raise is bored by raise climbers to connect the next ventilation raise access on the level above.
-These raises will be developed every level and will necessarily be holed out to the surface for secondary access and main exhaust airway.
+Twenty-meter drives are excavated to the side of the crosscut for re-muck bays.
+Similarly, ventilation raise access is excavated from the cross-cut, where a $3.0 \times 3.5$ m raise is bored by raise climbers to connect to the next ventilation raise access at the upper level.
+These raises will be developed every level and will necessarily be holed out to the surface for secondary access and also to serve as the main exhaust airway.
 Drop board regulators will be constructed on each ventilation raise access to control airflow for proper distribution in the mine.

 Ventilation during development will necessarily be by force ventilation.
-Unless the ventilation raises are connected to the upper levels and the centralize raise connected to the surface, the advancing face will be ventilated by fans mounted on the portal and ducted towards the working faces.
+Unless the ventilation raises are connected to the upper levels and the centralize raise is connected to the surface, the advancing face will be ventilated by fans mounted on the portal and ducted towards the working faces.

-Decline development - Excavation of the decline will employ the conventional drill-blast-clean method.
-The 3.0m x 3.5m size although reduce from the previous size, still continuously allows the use of relatively bigger equipment for more efficient drilling and cleaning of blasted muck.
-An average of 1.4 meters per day advance is programmed for a single heading using single boom jumbo drills and scoop trams for cleaning.
+Decline development - Excavation of the decline will employ the conventional drillblast-clean method.
+The 3.0m x 3.5m size, although reduced from the previous size, still continuously allows the use of relatively bigger equipment for more efficient drilling and cleaning of blasted muck.
+An average of 1.4 meters per day advance is programmed for a single heading using single-boom jumbo drills and scoop trams for cleaning.
 Multi-face development headings will be advanced once locations of the crosscuts are reached.
 Ore materials from the ore drives will be realized once the crosscuts are completed.

-Installation of appropriate supports, rock bolts, wire mesh, and the introduction of wet-mix shotcrete closely follow the advancing face.
-To facilitate clean-up of blasted rocks, muck bays will be constructed at every crosscut and at every 50 meters from to the next 15-meter level to allow one loader (LHD) to clean up the muck from the face to be dumped into the muck bay while another loader will pick up the pile from there for disposal to the surface spoil dumps.
-Spoil dumps are predetermined on the surface where crushers are installed.

-For every 60-meter vertical interval, a footwall drive will be driven towards the second ramp system on the same section of the vein.
+Installation of appropriate supports, rock bolts, wire mesh and the introduction of wetmix shotcrete closely follow the advancing face.
+To facilitate clean-up of blasted rocks, muck bays will be constructed at every crosscut and at every 50 meters.
+This will allow one loader (LHD) to clean up the muck from the face - to be dumped into the muck bay, while another loader will pick up the pile from there for disposal to the surface spoil dumps.
+Spoil dumps are predetermined on a surface where crushers are installed.
+At every 60-meter vertical interval, a footwall drive will be driven towards the second ramp system on the same section of the vein.

 For the advancing face of the decline to be dry, portable submersible pumps would have to be readily available.
-A 100 feet head stage pumps will be required at each advancing face.
-Water sumps and pump stations are also planned to be excavated along the decline for stage pumping and ultimately discharged to the surface for de-silting before disposal to the creeks and nearby streams.
+A 100-feet head stage pump will be required at each advancing face.
+Water sumps and pump stations are also planned to be excavated along the decline for stage pumping and ultimately discharged to the surface for desilting before disposal to the creeks and nearby streams.

-17.5.1.4.
-Mining Recovery, Dilution, and Losses
+16.5.1.4.
+Mining Recovery, Dilution and Losses

 The rate of dilution relies on the geometry and grade distribution in the deposit and on the choice of the mining method.
 The following cases show how the rate of dilution affects the manner of vein access during development.
 In underground mining a 100% recovery is virtually impossible.
 Pillars are often left, so that actual recovery depends on the mining method.
-This pillar approximately 3-5 meters in height is designed to hold the fill materials above and for development and future mining activities to safely continue below active mining levels.
+This pillar, approximately 3-5 meters in height, is designed to hold the fill materials above and for development and future mining activities to safely continue below active mining levels.
 In many cases a recovery of 50- 60% may be reasonably assumed, with complementary loss of ore or tonnage.
-A 90% mining recovery means at 10% loss of tonnages.
+A 90% mining recovery means a 10% loss of tonnage.

-17.5.1.5.
+16.5.1.5.
 Planned Capacity/Production Schedule/Estimated Life of Mine